MairaLimaS/MairaLimaS.github.io/README.md

 ### Publications:

 2025
+* Digital inclusion by design
+* Data and Policy for Digital Inclusion in Administrative Data - Daptiva.
+[Maturity radar for administrative data](https://mairalmas.shinyapps.io/auroraBta_eng/).
 * [Chapter 18 -The legal basis for systematically retrieving diversity data in health and digital health in Artificial Intelligence and Connected](https://itsrio.org/wp-content/uploads/2017/01/01-ITS_UERJ_POS_2024_V3.pdf)

 2024